ghiscoding/Angular-Slickgrid/README.md

 [![CircleCI](https://circleci.com/gh/ghiscoding/Angular-Slickgrid/tree/master.svg?style=shield)](https://circleci.com/gh/ghiscoding/workflows/Angular-Slickgrid/tree/master)
 [![codecov](https://codecov.io/gh/ghiscoding/Angular-Slickgrid/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/Angular-Slickgrid)

 One of the best javascript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid) which was originally developed by @mleibman is now available to Angular.
 I have used a few datagrids and slickgrid beats most of them in terms of functionalities and performance (it can easily deal with even a million row).
+We will be using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork, this the most active fork since the original @mleibman fork was closed some time ago by his author for personal reasons.
+Also worth to know, I also contributed a lot to the 6pac/SlickGrid fork for the benefit of Angular-Slickgrid.

 ### Angular Compatibility
 - version `1.x.x` for Angular 4 to 6
    - Angular 6, is only supported through `rxjs-compat` as shown in this [post](https://github.com/ghiscoding/Angular-Slickgrid/issues/36#issuecomment-395710915).
 It's preferable to upgrade to Angular 7+ as soon as possible.
 - version `2.x.x` for Angular 7+

-### SlickGrid Source
-We will be using [6pac SlickGrid fork](https://github.com/6pac/SlickGrid/), this the most active fork since the original @mleibman fork was closed some time ago by his author personal reasons.
-Also worth to know, I also contributed a lot to that fork to benefit Angular-Slickgrid.

 ### Goal
 The goal is of course to be able to run SlickGrid within Angular 4+ but also to incorporate as much as possible the entire list of functionalities (and more) that SlickGrid offers (you can see a vast list of samples on the [6pac SlickGrid examples](https://github.com/6pac/SlickGrid/wiki/Examples) website).